-Where are finds from glacial ice made globally, and when were the first finds discovered?
+Where are finds from glacial ice made globally, and when were the first finds made?
 The discovery of Ötzi the iceman in 1991 was the first archaeological find from the ice to gain worldwide attention.
-However, finds of artefacts from glacial ice were reported already in the early 20th century.
+However, he was by no means the first find from glacial ice.
+Such finds were reported already in the early 20th century.

 The first known find was an arrow recovered from an ice patch in Oppdal in Norway in 1914.
-Finds also appeared elsewhere: a newspaper clip from British Columbia from 1925 tells of an arrow found on ice then.
+Unsurprisingly, it was a very hot summer that year – the early finds are invariably linked to such summers.
+Finds also appeared elsewhere: a newspaper clip from British Columbia, Canada from 1925 describes an arrow found on ice then.

 Even more finds appeared in Oppdal during the very warm summers of the 1930s, when a few finds were also reported from the neighbouring county Oppland (now Innlandet).
 Things then quietened down until the 1990s,.

 Ötzi was found in the Tyrolean Alps in 1991 and became the starting gun for the second wave of ice finds.
 Six years later, lots of arrows, atlatl darts and paleo-zoological material were reported from the Yukon ice patches and a long-term program was initiated to rescue these finds.